-When assessing an individual student's achievement of this objective, teachers should listen to and observe the student's discussions, dance explorations and creations.
+When assessing an individual student, teachers should listen to and observe the student's discussions, dance explorations and creations.
 Teachers might ask:

-- To what extent does the student explore a variety of levels, directions, pathways, shapes and sizes? - What understandings did the student gain about space?

-- To what extent does the student reflect on and purposefully use space in his or her dance? - To what extent is the student aware of space in the dance of others?
+- To what extent does the student explore levels, directions, shapes and sizes? - To what extent is the student able to create and remember pathways on the floor? - What understanding did the student gain about space? - To what extent does the student reflect on and purposefully use space in his or her dance? - To what extent is the student aware of space in the dance of others?

-Instructional Guidelines for Grade Two
+Instructional Guidelines for Grade Three

-The following guidelines are general instructions to teachers for dance instruction throughout the year.
+The following guidelines are general instructions to the teacher for dance instruction throughout the year.